vemv/claude-code/README.md

 - `claude-code-select-buffer` (`C-c c B`) - Select and switch to a Claude buffer from all running instances across all projects and directories
 - `claude-code-kill` (`C-c c k`) - Kill Claude session
 - `claude-code-kill-all` (`C-c c K`) - Kill ALL Claude instances across all directories
-- `claude-code-send-command` (`C-c c s`) - Send command to Claude
+- `claude-code-send-command` (`C-c c s`) - Send command to Claude.
+With prefix arg (`C-u`), switches to the Claude buffer after sending
-- `claude-code-send-command-with-context` (`C-c c x`) - Send command with current file and line context
+- `claude-code-send-command-with-context` (`C-c c x`) - Send command with current file and line context.
+With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-send-region` (`C-c c r`) - Send the current region or buffer to Claude.
 With prefix arg (`C-u`), prompts for instructions to add to the text.
 With double prefix (`C-u C-u`), adds instructions and switches to Claude buffer
-- `claude-code-fix-error-at-point` (`C-c c e`) - Ask Claude to fix the error at the current point (works with flycheck, flymake, and any system that implements help-at-pt)
+- `claude-code-fix-error-at-point` (`C-c c e`) - Ask Claude to fix the error at the current point (works with flycheck, flymake, and any system that implements help-at-pt).
+With prefix arg (`C-u`), switches to the Claude buffer after sending
 - `claude-code-slash-commands` (`C-c c /`) - Access Claude slash commands menu
 - `claude-code-transient` (`C-c c m`) - Show all commands (transient menu)
 - `claude-code-send-return` (`C-c c y`) - Send return key to Claude (useful for confirming with Claude without switching to the Claude REPL buffer)